learn-co-curriculum/react-presentation-components/README.md

 &mdash; -- one that takes an input and returns a (portion of) the UI.

 So what's this look like?
-Here's our `TextField` component rendered as a so-called `functional stateless` component (a feature available in React since v0.14):
+Here's our `TextField` component rendered as a so-called "functional stateless" component (a feature available in React since v0.14):

 ```javascript
 const defaultLimit = 100